 The timeline also illustrates the natural evolution of delegate advocacy efforts as their time of return has lengthened.
-Delegates engaged in most of their presentations in 2008 and by the beginning of 2009 had begun to involve themselves more fully in long-term organizing projects and in engaging their congressional representatives in the policy debate.
+Delegates engaged in most of their media, speaking events, and presentations in 2008 and by the beginning of 2009 had begun to involve themselves more fully in long-term organizing projects and in engaging their congressional representatives in the policy debate.

-As individual delegates moved further from the delegation experience, their activism has become deeper and more meaningful.
-Delegates have organized multi-day conferences (Ursula Gallagher), sold Palestinian fair trade olive oil (multiple), organized local speaking tours for presenters such as Daoud and Jehan Nassar of Tent of Nations (Mike and Judy White, Doug and Mary Ann Kerr), joined the boards of national organizations such as Kids 4 Peace (Tom Baskett) and Interfaith Peace-Builders (Doug and Mary Ann Kerr), organized local divestment campaigns with their unions (Judy Gilbert), and much more.
+As individual delegates moved further from the delegation experience, their activism has grown more meaningful and long-term.
+Delegates have organized multi-day conferences (Ursula Gallagher), sold Palestinian fair trade olive oil (many delegates), organized local speaking tours for Israeli and Palestinian activists such as Daoud and Jehan Nassar of Tent of Nations (Mike and Judy White, Doug and Mary Ann Kerr), joined the boards of national organizations such as Kids 4 Peace (Tom Baskett) and Interfaith Peace-Builders (Doug and Mary Ann Kerr), organized local divestment campaigns with their unions (Judy Gilbert), and much more.